pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/4-generation-data.md

 | Wind | 1.21 |
 | Oil | 1.14 |

-Solar and wind are already listed — not only conventional plants.
+Solar and wind are already listed, not only conventional plants.
 Your file should look similar after Part 1 simulation; open `resources/KZ/powerplants.csv` locally if you want the complete list.

 Compare with the **2020 installed capacity** table in [Part 2](2-analyze-results.md).
 Coal and hydro are roughly the right order of magnitude; **gas** is often under-represented in global databases.
 The Part 2 **model** solar/wind totals were much higher than KEGOC because of **IRENA gap-fill and extendable build**, not because powerplantmatching had no renewables.